GoogleCloudPlatform/elcarro-oracle-operator/docs/content/quickstart-18c-xe.md

 **Perform the manual install steps:**

-*   Download El Carro software
+*   Check downloaded El Carro software
 *   Create a containerized database image
 *   Provision a kubernetes cluster.
 We recommend a cluster running Kubernetes/GKE version 1.17 or above.
 *   Deploy the El Carro Operator to your Kubernetes cluster
-*   Create a CDB and PDB (Database) via the El Carro Operator
+*   Create an Instance (CDB) and Database (PDB) via the El Carro Operator

 ## Check downloaded El Carro software